 Registration or Ticketing services can be confusing and complicated.
 Make sure there are knowledgeable people who you can call if you need help solving any setup issues.
 20 minute or less questions should always be FREE.
 A good test for good customer support is whether or not the support people go out of their way to listen and attend to your concerns in a timely fashion.
 Even before you commit to a service provider, as the service provider’s customer support for a personalized demo.
 This will shed light on whether or not the service or sales department are interested in providing excellent customer support.

 Most of the mistakes that occur when your clients are registering for your services or events could have be caught if there had been better testing prior to going live.
 Don’t under estimate the value of testing the registration sequence over and over again for all possible combinations.
 By doing so, you’ll catch a wrong date or wrong price which will save lots of time and phone calls down the road.
 A good service provider will have their own testing department and will have tested things thoroughly before asking your team to do some testing.

 - Price Matters

 The costs of online registration varies from provider to provider.
-Here are some of the key pricing points:
+Here are some of the key pricing areas:

 - The software or ASP fee.
-This fee is charged by the online registration service provider for using their software.
+This fee is charged by the online registration service provider for using their registration software.
 Strive to pay on a pay-as-you-go basis, if possible.
-For example, pay $500/year for the first $100K of revenue, then $1000/year for the next $250K.
+For example, pay $500/year for the first $100K of revenue, then $1000/year for the next $250K, etc..
 Look for unlimited events and unlimited registrant options.